SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

     Please note that the current implementation is not (yet) as advanced as the :ref:`GEAR subgrid model grackle cooling <gear_grackle_cooling>`, and the parameters listed as available there are not applicable for the grackle cooling in combination with GEAR RT.
+You can however follow the Grackle installation instructions documented there.